aaronallen8455/opentelemetry-auto/README.md

     arguments to this type and arguments that should be ignored can replaced with an underscore.
-  - `"constraints"` allows for a set of constraints to be specified which must be contained by the constraint context of a function in order for it to be instrumented.
+  - `"constraints"` allows for a set of constraints to be specified which must all be present in the constraint context of a function in order for it to be instrumented.
 The `value` field should be an array of constraint types which do not need to be fully applied and can have underscore wildcards.
 - The `exclusions` key is an array with the same structure as `targets`.
 If any